 Gilbert, along with Payam Mohseni, is the author of an article that introduces a new conceptual map and taxonomy for hybrid regimes published by Studies in Comparative International Development (September 2011).
-An earlier version received recognition in the form of the Honorable Mention, Sage Paper Award for Best Qualitative Methods Paper Presented at the American Political Science Association, 2009.
-In addition, she has published several articles on the development and impact of civil society on democracy in Russia and Europe.
-Currently she is working on a project that explores states’ legal regulation of non-governmental organizations in hybrid regimes.
+She has also published several articles about the legal regulation of non-governmental organizations (NGOs) in nondemocratic regimes.
+This research includes the development of a unique system of measurement of legal regulatory barriers for NGOs.
+These measures are available for download at: https://payammohseni.com/papers/.

-Ph.D., Political Science, Georgetown University (2012)
+PhD, Political Science, Georgetown University (2012)

-B.A., Political Science and German, St. Olaf College (2002)
+BA, Political Science and German, St. Olaf College (2002)